From a curiosity-driven email project to a privacy-first suite for your inbox, Slack, and calendar — built with AI.

 — César Hidalgo, in the Christian Science Monitor (July 2013)

 The site crashed within days under the traffic.
 After relaunching on July 4th, it received over 60,000 visits in a single day.
 Hundreds of thousands of people used it.
 The Boston Globe wrote about what metadata says about you, Popular Science covered how it mapped relationships, and NBC News reported on the 70,000+ visitors in its first week.
-Here are some of the outlets that covered it:
+A sample of the coverage:

 Immersion is now defunct as a hosted service, but the code remains available as open source.
 Anyone is welcome to download, fork, and build on it.

 View Immersion on GitHubAfter Immersion, I assembled a new team to build something more ambitious: Open Teams.
 Where Immersion was a personal mirror, Open Teams was a team-level instrument.
-Multiple members of a team could log in simultaneously, and the system would combine their individual communication networks into a shared view of the team's structure.
+Multiple members could log in at once, and the system would stitch their individual networks into a shared view of the whole team.

-The project was built by three people who each brought a different lens.
-Jingxian Zhang, a Master's student at the MIT Media Lab, did all of the engineering — her thesis, MITeams: Quick Organizational Mapping by Combining Email and Survey Data, documents the technical architecture.
-Xiajiao Chen, a graphic and UI/UX designer, designed the interface.
-And Diana Orghian, a psychologist and postdoctoral researcher in my group, designed the questionnaires and psychometric assessments.
-The three worked together through several iterations to shape the tool.
+The project was built by three people, each bringing a different lens.
+Jingxian Zhang, a Master's student at the MIT Media Lab, handled the engineering — her thesis, MITeams: Quick Organizational Mapping by Combining Email and Survey Data, documents the technical architecture.
+Xiajiao Chen, a graphic and UI/UX designer, shaped the interface.
+Diana Orghian, a psychologist and postdoctoral researcher in my group, designed the questionnaires and psychometric assessments.
+They refined the tool together through several iterations.

 Open Teams went beyond network visualization.
-It incorporated several psychological assessments — including personality inventories and collaboration style surveys — that allowed teams to overlay psychological profiles onto their interaction patterns.
+It added several psychological assessments — personality inventories and collaboration style surveys — that let teams overlay psychological profiles onto their interaction patterns.
 You could see not just who was talking to whom, but which personality types were bridging groups, where communication silos were forming, and how information flowed (or didn't flow) across the team.
 It was a tool for collective self-awareness.

 Open Teams: visualizing team dynamics and personality types

-Open Teams was a considerably larger engineering effort than Immersion.
-It required server-side coordination for multi-user sessions, a survey infrastructure, richer data models, and a more complex frontend.
+Open Teams was a substantially larger engineering effort than Immersion, requiring server-side coordination for multi-user sessions, a survey infrastructure, richer data models, and a more complex frontend.
 The project ran for a few years before going offline in 2019.
-The code remains available as open source.
+As with Immersion, the code remains open source.

 Immersion and Open Teams processed your data on our servers.
 Visual Inbox processes everything locally in your browser.
 Your email metadata, calendar events, and Slack exports never leave your device.
 There is no backend database, no server-side storage, and no way for us to access your data.
 This is privacy-preserving by design, not by policy.

-To formalize that commitment, Visual Inbox went through the Cloud Application Security Assessment (CASA) Tier 2 verification process.
-CASA is an independent security review program managed by the App Defense Alliance, a collaboration founded by Google to raise the security bar for applications that access user data.
+To formalize that commitment, Visual Inbox went through Cloud Application Security Assessment (CASA) Tier 2 verification.
+CASA is an independent security review program managed by the App Defense Alliance — a coalition founded by Google to raise the security bar for applications that access user data.
 Tier 2 certification means:

 This is a level of scrutiny that most personal tools never undergo.
 It matters because the data Visual Inbox works with — your communication patterns, your relationships, your calendar — is deeply personal.
 You deserve to know that it's being handled carefully.